JDilling3r/RedditRAT/README.md

 # RedditRAT
 Remote Access Trojan designed to interface with Reddit's API.
+IN PROGRESS
-IN PROGRESS: Many bug fixes and currently only works on Linux Systems.
+- Many bug fixes and currently only works on Linux Systems.

 # RoadMap
 - Bug Fixes